AhmedShaiea/Introduction-to-Code-Foundations/2-Write_some_code!/README.md

 # Instructions

-1.
-Change the text between the single quotation marks ('') to your name and click the ‘Run’ button.
+1.Change the text between the single quotation marks ('') to your name and click the ‘Run’ button.

 # Community Forums